 REQUIREMENT Our school's response to SEND requirements How does this work in our school?
 Analysis and impact of the provision provided What we might say to parents School Ethos for Special To provide a stimulating The school makes We value the contributions made by all Parents are able to: Educational Needs and environment which reasonable adjustments, pupils, parents and professionals to - Visit the school to meet Disability- SEND (non- enables all pupils to enjoy as required, to meet the help enhance and maintain our with the Special Educational statutory) their learning and reach needs of individual pupils. inclusive school community.
 Needs Co-ordinator their individual potential.
-(SENCO) The school meets the We appreciate and value the best We are an inclusive school needs of individual pupils efforts of every child in all aspects of - Discuss information about and will take appropriate within the four broad areas school of life, ensuring they realise their different partnerships and steps to make adaptations maximum potential. professional services where possible, and provide facilities to enable all pupils to access every- day school life and the school environment. of need stated in the SEND Code Of Practice: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, Sensory or Physical Needs.
+(SENCO) and/or Co- The school meets the We appreciate and value the best Headteachers, We are an inclusive school needs of individual pupils efforts of every child in all aspects of and will take appropriate within the four broad areas school of life, ensuring they realise their steps to make adaptations maximum potential.

+where possible, and provide facilities to enable all pupils to access every-day school life and the school environment. of need stated in the SEND Code Of Practice: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, Sensory or Physical Needs.
 We provide a broad, balanced and stimulating curriculum for every child regardless of race, gender or ability.
 We create a happy, caring community where all feel valued and secure.
-Find out about resources and provision provided within the school Look at our website Have access to our documents, i.e., Special Educational Needs (SEND) Policy, Parent SEND Information leaflet, Admissions Policy and Home School Agreement.
+Discuss information about different partnerships and professional services Find out about resources and provision provided within the school Look at our website Have access to our documents, i.e., Special Educational Needs (SEND) Policy, Parent SEND Information leaflet, Admissions Policy and Home School Agreement.
 PARTNERSHIP ETHOS WITH THE SCHOOL Our school's response to SEND requirements How does this work in our school?
-Analysis and impact of the provision provided What we might say to parents 1.
-The arrangements for consulting parents of pupils with special educational needs.
+Analysis and impact of the provision provided What we might say to parents The arrangements for consulting parents of pupils with special educational needs.
 The school has an open door policy for parents to arrange structured conversations with teachers and staff about the well-being and progress of their child.
 There is a clear policy in place for parents to be involved within school.
 Parents will be consulted at the review of the SEND Policy and their views taken into account.
-This includes parents, SEND Governor, SENCO and any other relevant outside agencies.
-We work hard to include parents in their pupils' education.
+This includes parents, SEND Governor, SENCO and We work hard to include parents in their pupils' education.
 We firmly believe that home and school should work together in partnership and we are happy to answer any questions or concerns.
 We welcome the involvement of parents supporting at home, in class and on educational visits.
 The SEND and Equality Governors Report to the Governing Body.
-Opportunities for involvement include: home/school links.
-Pre-school and There is: An open door policy Strong communication links with class teacher, SENCO, Teaching Assistants (TAs) and Headteacher.
-On site access to other professionals including counsellors.
+There is: - An open door policy - Strong communication links with class teacher, SENCO, Teaching Assistants (TAs) and Headteacher On site access to other professionals including counsellors.